Kaliningrad: Economy

 In 1996, Kaliningrad was designated a Special Economic Zone, referred to as FEZ Yantar.
 Manufacturers based there get tax and customs duty breaks on the goods they send to other parts of Russia.
 Although corruption was an early deterrent, that policy means the region is now a manufacturing hub.
 One in three televisions in Russia are made in Kaliningrad (including Ericsson brand by Telebalt Ltd. and Polar by an eponymous firm located in the city of Chernyakhovsk) and it is home to Cadillac and BMW related car plants (produced by Avtotor).
+Kaliningrad is also the location of the ITAR Distillery.
 Kaliningrad's major industries are manufacturing, shipping, fishing and amber products.
 In 2006, Moscow declared it would turn the region into "the Russian Hong Kong".